Sagrada Familia and Park Guell Combo Audio Ticket

 Parking Distance: 4 minutes

 Remember: Food and drinks are not allowed inside the basilica.
-However, there are cafes and restaurants nearby where you can grab a bite before or after your visit.
+However, cafes and restaurants nearby allow you to grab a bite before or after your visit.

 There are three entrances to the basilica – a General Entrance for individual visitors, a Group Entrance for guided tours, and a School Visit Entrance for educational tours.